v0dev001/dod-worker-rs/README.md

 **Limitations**

-- The worker tries to guess available cores which is usually the number of threads divided by 2, but it could be wrong.
+- The worker tries to guess available CPU cores which is usually the number of threads divided by 2, but it could be wrong.
 - The worker only uses HTTP not HTTPS, which is not secure.

 PRs are welcome!